SAP-samples/btp-build-resilient-apps/tutorials/10-SetupCICD/README.md

  ![test_pipeline](./images/git_commit.png)

 19. Go back to the SAP Continous Integration and Delivery service.
 The previous *git commit* and *git push* should have triggered a job in the SAP Continuous Integration and Delivery service.
-Wait a few minutes until the job has succesfully finished and.
+Wait a few minutes until the job has succesfully finished.
+The entire application should now be available in your SAP BTP subaccount.
+Double-check if the artifacts have been deployed using the SAP BTP Cockpit - similarly to what you have done after the manual deployment.

  ![test_pipeline](./images/new-job.png)